2012 Hungarian Grand Prix: Race

 Romain Grosjean was finally able to catch Lewis Hamilton on lap 24, only to lose time due to mistakes, and then catch up again by lap 30.
 Kimi Räikkönen's KERS had recovered by this point, allowing him to make up ground.
 Jenson Button pitted from 3rd position on lap 35 and got stuck behind Bruno Senna, who was up to 7th running a long stint.
 Button was unable to pass Senna until Senna pitted on lap 43.
 This allowed Sebastian Vettel to come out ahead of Button when he pitted on lap 39.

 Kimi Räikkönen began turning out blistering lap times in clear air.
-He pitted for the second time on lap 46, and came out of the pits alongside his teammate Roman Grosjean.
+He pitted for the second time on lap 46, and came out of the pits alongside his teammate Romain Grosjean.
 Räikkönen pushed Grosjean to the edge of the track in turn 1, Grosjean ran wide, and Räikkönen took second place.
 Räikkönen then began to reel in Lewis Hamilton, but was unable to pass.
 Pastor Maldonado slid into the side of Paul di Resta on lap 48, earning Maldonado a drive-through penalty.

 In the closing laps of the race, Red Bull pitted both of their drivers.
 Mark Webber fell from fifth to eighth, where he remained until the end of the race.
 Sebastian Vettel remained in fourth, and by the last lap was able to catch back up to Romain Grosjean on fresher tyres, but was unable to pass.
 Narain Karthikeyan pulled off the track and retired on lap 65 due to suspension damage.
 The final lap of the race was on lap 69 instead of 70 due to the extra formation lap.

 This race marked Heikki Kovalainen's 100th race.

 It would be eight years until the next race where no Red Bull, Mercedes or Ferrari driver was on the podium, the 2020 Italian Grand Prix.